-A major Multiple Day Excursion, the MDE, is organised every year at the start of the summer, in July.
+A major Multiple Day Excursion, the MDE, is organised once every two years at the start of the summer, in July.
 In a trip that lasts one whole week about 20 students travel to a country within Europe to visit different companies that play an important role in the aviation industry.
 These visits can vary from getting a tour at Airbus in France, to visiting Lockheed Martin in the UK.
 Just like the Space Department, the LVD organizes a symposium every two years.

 Master Department 'Apollo'

 For students in the last phase of their studies there is the Master Department ‘Apollo’.
 Focussing on master students ‘Apollo’ organises activities to help them orientate on their future careers.
 These activities include lunch lectures (with lunch), in-house days and application trainings.
 Furthermore Apollo organises the Case Tour, Automotive Tour and the Career Weeks every year.
 During these events you will get the opportunity to broaden your network and connect with people from the industry.
 During the Case Tour we will visit several companies located in the Netherlands.
 For the Automotive Tour we will travel abroad to also experience the working environment of other countries.
 The Career Weeks are organized on the faculty itself and will be mainly focussed on lunch lectures and other workshops.
 As aerospace students are sought after in almost all sectors ‘Apollo’ not only organises aerospace related activities, but also activities related to for example offshore and consultancy.
 So if you are a master (or late bachelor) student and you want to orientate on your career, make sure to come to our activities!
 Follow the VSV instagram to stay up-to-date of our events.